Think-and-Dev/decrypto/README.md

 ## Owner actions

-Administrative actions that only the owner can make For this examples we will be using web3, the proxy address obtained from the deploy and the abi [abis/ERC20Decrypto.json]('./abis/ERC20Decrypto.json') of the logic contract
+Administrative actions that only the owner can call.
+For this examples we will be using web3.
+The address of the proxy and the abi [abis/ERC20Decrypto.json]('./abis/ERC20Decrypto.json') of the logic contract

 ```js
     const Web3 = require('web3')